danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Psychological Safety

 Psychological safety is an absolute must in order for any team to work effectively.
-Here is the definition that was given on the podcast that inspired this post:
+Here is the definition that was given on the [podcast](https://www.se-radio.net/2022/12/episode-543-jon-smart-on-patterns-and-anti-patterns-for-successful-software-delivery-in-enterprises/) that inspired this post:

-> Ability to feel safe to ask questions, to challenge authority, to have your voice heard, to express your thoughts without fear of repercussion, without fear of being shot down or belittled.
-Ability to have open, vulnerable conversations with respect.
+> Psychological safety is the ability to feel safe to ask questions, to challenge authority, to have your voice heard, to express your thoughts without fear of repercussion, without fear of being shot down or belittled.
+It's the ability to have open, vulnerable conversations with respect.
 Not having a blame culture.
 If something goes wrong, its not because someone did something wrong, it's because there was something in the system of work that enabled this thing to happen.

-I would add: Not just feeling safe to ask questions and challenge authority, but for it to be encouraged.

-Not assigning blame when something goes wrong, but looking to the process and how it can be improved to avoid this kind of error in the future.

-Feeling safe to ask questions without ever hearing “I can't believe you didn’t know that”, propose alternative solutions or architectures.
-Flatten hierarchy, i.e. its ok for a junior to question a senior, avoid assigning blame when something goes wrong.
-An effective team uses the opportunity to learn what happened and how to prevent something similar from happening again
+To this I would add, not just feeling safe to ask questions and challenge authority, but for it to be encouraged across the hierarchy.
+For example, it's should be ok for a junior dev to question the architecture proposed by the CTO.
+This is necessary for new idea generation.
+Otherwise the team descends into a culture of "we've always done things this way", and stops innovating.
+Not every new idea that people suggest will work out, but they should never be censured for it because other people will look to that example and think "I better keep my mouth shut", and that other idea that never gets surfaced could have been amazing.

+Developers also need to feel safe suggesting accurate estimates (which are typically larger than business people like to hear) or indicating that something is going to take longer than the initial estimate.
+When this safety isn't present, people end up working long hours trying to reach unrealistic deadlines, quality suffers, and burn out ensues.

+The other aspect of this is what happens when someone makes a mistake that has a serious impact such as data loss.
+It's important to not assign blame to the individual but look to how the system can be improved so no one else can ever make this mistake again.
+For example, is there some connection between the dev and production environments that shouldn't exist?
+Was some operational documentation out of date?
+Should every developers shell profile include logic to automatically turn the title bar or prompt red when connecting to production?
+Every mistake is an opportunity to improve systems and documentation.
+On the other hand if an individual "gets in trouble" for admitting to a mistake, you can be sure that no one will ever admit to a mistake again, which makes the entire matter worse.

 ## TODO
 * Fill in rotate assignments section
-* Fill in psychological safety section
 * Conclusion
 * Where does effective communication (between engineers and between engineers and product) fit in - maybe in Culture of Writing section?
   * You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if the engineers struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
 This is sometimes called “soft skills”, but I consider it just as critical as the ability to code.
-* Traceability: Eg: Jira ticket can either have the requirements, or just high level and point to a Wiki/Confluence doc with more details.
+* Should this be a separate section?
+Traceability: Eg: Jira ticket can either have the requirements, or just high level and point to a Wiki/Confluence doc with more details.
 Every Git commit and PR should reference ticket number.
 Then future developers that are maintaining code can git blame, find the jira ticket, then find the detailed requirements to fully understand why the current code behaves as it does.
 They can also find the PR which should contain instructions about how to exercise that feature.
 * Edit feature image
 * Add Objection to fullstack re: some people prefer to specialize
 * Maybe mention original Agile Manifesto from early 2000's? (when exactly), a lot has changed since then including WFH/remote, DEI, recognition of [neurodiversity](https://www.health.harvard.edu/blog/what-is-neurodiversity-202111232645) in the workplace, psychology research on flow state
-* Also reference Martin Fowler post on developer effectiveness: https://martinfowler.com/articles/developer-effectiveness.html
+* Reference: Martin Fowler post on developer effectiveness: https://martinfowler.com/articles/developer-effectiveness.html
 * Fullstack:
   * Make the Node.js same language back/front an aside?
   * Mention that I've worked in all 3 (fullstack, back end only, front end only)